vwochnik/jekyll-language-plugin/README.md

 The `t` liquid tag provides a convenient way of accessing language-specific translations from the language data referred to in the configuration file.

-If an alias is given by the page's or post's front-matter, `t` will look into the language-specific alias first.
-Only if the key cannot be found there, it will perform another lookup without the alias.
+If a `subset` is given by the page's or post's front-matter, `t` will look into the given `subset` of the language specified.
+Only if the key cannot be found there, it will perform another lookup without traversing into the given subset.
 This can be useful for common translations like a copyright notice.
-The key can also be a dot-notation of multiple keys which are traversed upon lookup.
+The key can also be a dot-notation of cascaded keys which are traversed upon lookup.

-*Example*: `{% t homepage_welcome %}`
+*Example*: `{% t homepage_welcome %}` or `{% t homepage.welcome %}`

 ### Language-Specific Include Tag